 An odd-looking, wounded dinosaur leaps through an anomaly in a scrapyard, pursued by a medieval knight, who thinks it is a dragon and causes havoc in the high street during a carnival, believing he is in Hell.
 Whilst Abby patches up the creature's wounds, Sarah steps back in time through the anomaly to discover that the knight is William de Mornay, seeking redemption for his sins by slaying a dragon and on her return persuades him to spare the dinosaur and return home.
 Connor meanwhile takes drastic action to retrieve Abby's pet Rex, lost in a card game by her stupid brother Jack.
-Written by

 Did You Know?

 A reuniting of Tony Curran and Jason Flemying who both starred in LXG .
 See more

 There are two problems with the events as depicted, both related to communication.
 Sir William's speech would have been either an archaic form of Middle English, barely intelligible to modern-day Britons, or he would have been speaking French, which was usual for the English upper classes until the middle to end of the fourteenth century (no kings of England used English as a language of governance from 1066 until 1352 [see Trivia]).
 Sarah would have had similar difficulty making herself understood to the people of the past.
 See more

 Well, I'm from a place that's very, very far away.